 Now that you have fully analyzed your current initiatives and developed an understanding of what’s working and what needs some work, it’s time to make a plan.

 Start first by prioritizing your initiatives by considering the level of effort and current available resources for each.
+There are plenty of work management tools that can help your team stay organized.
 From there, build a road map that takes into account the calendar time and budget needed to execute each initiative.
 Think about the personnel you’ll need, as well as the internal and external costs associated.

 Remember, your initiatives aren’t nearly as likely to succeed without sustainable internal support, so work to create excitement and momentum around your plans by embracing the necessary research, results, and internal communications to get everyone on board.

 Regardless of whether you decide to go at it alone or bring on outside support to achieve your goals, keep in mind that a clear and objectively supported plan—combined with communication and sustained operational support—is the key to success.

 - Download our free book Spiraling Up to learn how to develop a high-growth, high-value strategy for your firm.